MiG-3/TemplateHK32F030M/README.md

-HK32f030m Template for Embrdded CDT with C++ Wrapper
+HK32f030m Template for Embedded CDT with C++ Wrapper